 Unlike Windows 7 products, there are no external, visual indicators of the Product ID or Windows version for which the computer is licensed.
 Instead, the Product ID is recorded in the computer firmware.
-Whenever a Windows 8.1 or Windows 10 product is installed, the installation program checks the computer firmware for a valid, matching Product ID to complete the activation.
+Whenever a Windows 10 product is installed, the installation program checks the computer firmware for a valid, matching Product ID to complete the activation.

-In some cases, an earlier Windows version might be preinstalled under the terms of the Windows 8.1 Pro or Windows 10 Pro license downgrade rights.
+In some cases, an earlier Windows version might be preinstalled under the terms of the Windows 10 Prolicense downgrade rights.